1964 Coffee Packaging Design by Fungi Dube Is Wrapped in a Classic Heritage Look

 True to its name, 1964 Coffee's aesthetics feel like a trip through the decades.
 The packaging design boasts a timeless vintage beauty, taking its viewers back to the old times.

 The crowd favorite: the architectural patterns framing the package, almost reminiscent of the Art Deco style that sprung during the early 20th century.
+Packaging design agencies meticulously take these iconic style elements to represent a sense of timeless elegance and sophistication.

 But the trip to the classics doesn't stop there.
 The designers perfectly captured the vintage era by incorporating typography with heritage written all over it.
 The mix of handwritten and sans serif fonts are instant design indicators of a specific time.